 Collaborative EP Features Artists Including

-Deap Vally, the Los Angeles-based duo comprising Lindsey Troy and Julie Edwards, today announce the release of their Digital Dream EP on 26th February.
-A series of collaborations with artists loved by the band, the EP is previewed with the release of Look Away, featuring jennylee of Warpaint, out now.
+Deap Vally, The Los Angeles-based duo comprising Lindsey Troy and Julie Edwards, today (26th February) release their Digital Dream EP, a series of collaborations with artists loved by the band.
+To celebrate the release, the band has shared the video for the EP’s lead single, Look Away, featuring jennylee of Warpaint.

 LindseyTroy and Julie Edwards have always relished the challenge of working within the limitations of being a two-piece, but after two records (Sistrionix, 2012 and Femejism, produced by Nick Zinner of Yeah Yeah Yeahs, 2016) and years of touring as a duo, they felt an urge to reinvent their writing and recording process.

 Rather than be locked in a battle of wills between two parties, they sought collaborators to break the tie and allow for an organic, majority-rules creative process.
-Those collaborators include jennylee (Warpaint), Peaches, ZachDawes (Last Shadow Puppets) and Jamie Hince (The Kills).
+Those collaborators include jennylee (Warpaint), KT Tunstall and Peaches, Soko and Jamie Hince (The Kills).
 They also experimented with self-producing, working with studio engineer and longtime friend Josiah Mazzaschi (Jesus and Mary Chain, Idles).
 Finally addressing the eternal question, “Will you ever add a third member?”, they decided it would be more of a creative adventure to collaborate with a bunch of different artist friends rather than commit to one.

 The result is a true creative renaissance for the duo, more liberating than they could ever have imagined.
 They broke all the Deap Vally rules, letting the collaborations be a musical free-for-all where anything goes.
 They added whatever instrumentation a track called for, in whatever genre or mood was spontaneously occurring, rather than limit themselves to guitar and drums, blues and rock.